ladyM9/stm8flash_script/README.md

 It is possible to add more microcontrollers and ST-Links as needed.

 Components for the project:

--Raspberry Pi 4
+- Raspberry Pi 4
--STM8S001J3
+- STM8S001J3
--ST-Link
+- ST-Link
--USB Hub (instead of "USB Dock")
+- USB Hub
--LED diodes
+- LED diodes
--Breadboard wires
+- Breadboard wires
--Logic level converter
+- Logic Level Converter

 How to use it
 Each microcontroller is connected to an ST-Link, and then the ST-Link is plugged into the USB Hub.
 The USB Hub is connected to the Raspberry Pi via USB communication.